wttech/Sling-Dynamic-Include/README.md

 # Sling Dynamic Include

+___
+**Now part of Sling**

+Sling Dynamic Include (SDI) project has been contributed to the Apache Sling project as [an extension](https://github.com/apache/sling/tree/trunk/contrib/extensions/sling-dynamic-include).

+SDI is not longer maintained here - this Github project has been left as an information hub only.
+All tickets should be raised in Sling jira.
+___

 ## Purpose

 The purpose of the module presented here is to replace dynamic generated components (eg. current time or foreign exchange rates) with server-side include tag (eg. [SSI](http://httpd.apache.org/docs/current/howto/ssi.html) or [ESI](http://www.w3.org/TR/esi-lang)).
 Therefore the dispatcher is able to cache the whole page but dynamic components are generated and included with every request.
 Components to include are chosen in filter configuration using `resourceType` attribute.